 The 25 MW Michichi Solar Facility located near Drumheller, Alberta, commenced commercial operation in 2023.
 The facility consists of Astronergy bifacial solar photovoltaic panels on single-axis trackers.
 The electrical output from the facility is sold under a 15-year PPA with Keyera which expires in 2038.
+The facility is registered on the Alberta Emission Offset Registry.

-CPC indirectly owns a 75% interest in Michichi Solar LP, the owner of the Michichi Solar Facility , and the remaining 25% ownership interest in Michichi Solar LP is indirectly held by Sawridge.
+CPC indirectly owns a 75% interest in Michichi Solar LP, the owner of the Michichi Solar Facility, and the remaining 25% ownership interest in Michichi Solar LP is indirectly held by Sawridge First Nation.